Checklist For The Assessment Of Permit-To-Work Systems

 - Does the permit clearly specify the job to be undertaken?

-- Is there a set of properly documented isolation procedures for use when working on potentially hazardous plant items, and do they provide for long-term isolation?
+- Are there properly documented isolation procedures for use when working on potentially hazardous plant items, and do they provide for long-term isolation?

 - Is there a clear requirement for work being done under a permit to be stopped if site conditions change or any new hazards have arisen?